nodejs/TSC/TSC-Charter.md

 Multiple-candidate methods may be reduced to simple election by plurality when there are only two candidates for one position to be filled.
-No election is required if there is only one candidate and no objections to the candidates election.
+No election is required if there is only one candidate and no objections to the candidate's election.
 Elections shall be done within the projects by the Collaborators active in the project.

 The TSC will elect from amongst voting TSC members a TSC Chairperson to